aiproduct-creators/finance-ai/README.md

 # Finance AI Bot

 Finance AI Bot is an innovative web application crafted to assist individuals and professionals in the finance sector by providing precise answers to finance-related questions directly from financial documents.
-Utilizing advanced AI algorithms, this application supports a variety of formats including CSV, PDF, MS Excel, and MS Word files, making it a versatile tool for financial analysis and decision-making.
+Utilizing advanced AI algorithms, this application supports a variety of formats including CSV, and MS Excel files, making it a versatile tool for financial analysis and decision-making.

 ## Features